Updated 30 November 2025

 *Has Westsea not in various ways breached duties to the lessees of transparency, honest conduct and good faith in contractual performance?

-When Westsea’s lawyer told the justices it was “inevitable” that the company would proceed to bill lessees its litigation expenses, the lead justice replied that lessees might then be well advised to hire a lawyer.
+When Westsea’s lawyer told the appeal-court justices it was “inevitable” that the company would proceed to bill lessees its litigation expenses, the lead justice replied that lessees might then be well advised to hire a lawyer.
 It’s reassuring to read the Court of Appeal judgement, so I’ve scanned a copy that has some underlining by me.
 You might skip the quoted precedents, which are beyond us non-lawyers: Appeal Court re WS legal billing .
 Note that at para 12 the appeal judgement said that if Westsea chooses to raise the issue again it should identify the specific litigation costs it claims the lease allows it to bill to lessees; “It is only by proceeding in the manner described (providing a statement of the legal fees and expenses to the leaseholders setting out its claim under the clause) that the issue would properly be raised before all of the interested parties: all of Orchard House’s 210 leaseholders.”

 During this period Westsea proceeded to contract for replacement of all Orchard House windows and to bill its lessees about $6 million.
 Lessee Trenchard felt that he had pre-paid his rent, and that as a long-term tenant he should not be billed for new windows for a suite he did not own; further, that windows replacement was a capital expense not captured by the lease, and also that the tenant’s wear-and-tear exception in the lease to each lessee’s duty to maintain their suite made him not liable to replace worn-out windows.
 Thus, in 2016, he sued anew, this time to recover about $35,000 he had paid for the new windows, balcony slider doors and upgraded bathroom ventilation.
 (We’ll nickname all of this “windows”.)

-Some of us lessees had agreed with Mr. Trenchard that we are tenants who should not be paying for replacement windows that improve the landlord’s building, on which point we feel that the lease is ambiguous, as it speaks to tenants paying for “window washing”, but is silent on window replacement.
+Some of us lessees had agreed with Mr. Trenchard that we are tenants who should not be paying for replacement windows for the landlord’s building, on which point we feel that the lease is ambiguous, as it speaks to tenants paying for “window washing”, but is silent on window replacement.
 Other lessees believed that because all tenants will have use of new windows for the next 30 years, it’s reasonable that we pay for them.
 These opinions are beside the point regarding other lessees than Mr. Trenchard being required to pay the landlord’s litigation expenses in the matter; the lawsuit was between them, while each of our lease assignments are separate contracts.

 In a front-page story in June of 2020 the Times-Colonist reported on the B.C.
 Court of Appeal upholding the lower-court ruling that the lease does allow Westsea to bill replacement of its building’s windows to the lessee tenants.
 The story then turns to the company’s litigation expenses in that matter also being billed to the lessees.
 The story has a few errors, such as use of the word “condo” (‘different animal) and the misunderstanding that we own our suites; the news report can be read here: T-C reports BCCA decision .

-While the windows-replacement-cost question was in the courts in 2018 all lessees received the first very substantial Orchard House past-year operating year (2017) “shortfall” bill for $551,954, of which $426,337 was Westsea’s legal and litigation expenses attributed to 2017.
+While the windows-replacement-cost question was in the courts in 2018 all lessees received the first very substantial Orchard House past-year (2017) “shortfall” bill for $551,954, of which $426,337 was Westsea’s legal and litigation expenses attributed to 2017.
 There was no disclosure so that we or Mr. Trenchard could tell whether some of these costs were from as early as 2014.
 In May of 2019 we were billed a second past-year (2018) “shortfall”, this time of $495,690, of which $453,771 was the company’s legal and litigation expenses.
 As well, suite fees increased 38% for 2018 and about 25% more for 2019, some portion of which was to cover the landlord’s litigation expenses.

 In a letter dated 19 October 2020 we finally received the company’s statement of Orchard House operations for the previous year, 2019, and were told to pay a “deficit” of $209,402.
 The one-page spending sheet shows that the company spent fully $659,525 of lessees’ money on “legal” costs that year.
 In 2021 we learned that 2020 legal spending was $341,244.
 The legal billings for 2017 through 2020 total an astounding $1.9 million.
 By blending all “legal” costs under that one-word heading Westsea made it impossible for lessees to decline to pay any specific expense, such as for litigation with a lessee, regardless of the B.C.
 Court of Appeal guidance noted above.

 Of course, among others, Mr. Trenchard refused to pay, and wrote the company a very clear letter that you can read here: July 16 2018 letter to WS re refusal to pay litigation costs .
 He also applied to the courts for an injunction, as these crushing costs on top of the windows-replacement charges were forcing some lessees out of their modest apartment homes.
 He also questioned whether the courts would allow such costs to be billed to lessees in advance of a court ruling whether it could bill them at all.
 In support of that application 30 Orchard House lessees provided affidavits documenting the financial and emotional impacts of Westsea’s litigation-expenses billings.
-Facing court delays making a possible injunction too late to matter, Trenchard stopped that effort.
+However, facing court delays making a possible injunction too late to matter, Trenchard stopped that effort.
 Although never presented in court, the injunction application addresses these issues, so it’s available here: June 29 2018 Application for injunction .

 In October of 2018 Westsea’s “petition action” lawsuit for us not having paid its litigation expenses was served on 22 suite lessees.
 The company amended the Petition in June of 2021, which final version can be read here:

-Two of our group have died since this started in 2018, one has gone to nursing care, and two other lessees faced unbearable financial pressure, so have bought their way out, although likely at a cost far higher than $2,000, which price they are not permitted to disclose.
+Two of our group have died since this started in 2018, one has gone to nursing care, and two other lessees faced unbearable financial pressure, so bought their way out, although likely at a cost far higher than $2,000, but which price they are not permitted to disclose.
 The few suite lessees who remain are committed to the legal process to have this question finally decided.

-Madam Justice J. Power was initially assigned to manage our case planning and to be the Hearing judge (a Petition suit has a “hearing”, as opposed to a “trial”, as it involves affidavits but no witnesses or cross examination).
+Some history: Madam Justice J. Power was initially assigned to manage our case planning and to be the Hearing judge (a Petition suit has a “hearing”, as opposed to a “trial”, as it involves affidavits but no witnesses or cross examination).

 At an initial case-planning conference in September of 2019 at the Victoria courthouse Justice Power decided that to avoid overlapping issues our matter should only proceed after the Court of Appeal ruling on Mr. Trenchard’s suit regarding the expense to replace windows.
 With that case decided in 2020 our case could proceed.